 A fantastic day of craft displays is also in store for everyone attending Heritage Day; the old to reminisce on days gone by and the young to marvel at the skill and dexterity of the rush-crafter, the wood turners and the rope makers.
 The almost forgotten sound of the blacksmith’s hammer and anvil and the smell of the furnace will fill the air while the soft, grinding of the thresher will transport you to by-gone days.
 The glass-blower, an uncommon sight today, will captivate all who pass by as the tin-smith exhibits his skills near-by.
 Wander the streets, soak in the atmosphere, listen to the music and learn about many of these ancient crafts, passed down from generation to generation.

 And to pay homage to our celtic heritage, Gnó Mhaigh Eo will be in attendance to encourage the cúpla focal and local sean-nós dancers will enthral with their smooth, rhythmic movement to the sounds of traditional music.

-National Heritage Day is not just a day to come along and witness – it’s an immersive experience, and locals and visitors alike are encouraged to dress up and participate in this exhibition of living history.
-Everyone is welcome to take part.
-You can hire a costume from Ballina Costume Company located in the old Parochial Hall on Bury Street – call +353 (0)96 72154 or email firstname.lastname@example.org.
-Why not get into character and join in the fun?
+National Heritage Day is not just a day to come along and witness – it’s an immersive experience, Everyone is encouraged to dress up and participate in this exhibition of living history.
+Hire a costume from Ballina Costume Company located in the old Parochial Hall on Bury Street – call +353 (0)96 72154, email email@example.com – or make your own!

 National Heritage Day is kindly sponsored by McFadden Funfairs and Midwest Radio.